Tony Britton: Career

 He appeared in numerous British films from the 1950s onwards, including Operation Amsterdam (1959), Sunday Bloody Sunday (1971) and The Day of the Jackal (1973).
 Britton won the Broadcasting Press Guild Award for Best Actor and was nominated for the British Academy Television Award for Best Actor in 1975 for The Nearly Man.

 Britton was under contract to the Rank Organisation in the late 1950s who put him in a series of films.

 He was the subject of This Is Your Life in 1977 when he was surprised by Eamonn Andrews outside London's Cafe Royal.

 In 1979, Britton was nominated for the Laurence Olivier Award for Best Actor in a Musical for playing Henry Higgins in My Fair Lady at the Adelphi Theatre.

 From 1983 to 1990, he starred with Nigel Havers and Dinah Sheridan in the BBC sitcom Don't Wait Up, which became a highlight of his career.
 His other sitcom appearances included ...And Mother Makes Five, Father, Dear Father and as James Nicholls in Robin's Nest.
 Britton recorded many audiobook versions of novels by Dick Francis.

 In September 2013 Sir Jonathan Miller directed a Gala Performance of William Shakespeare's King Lear at the Old Vic in London.
 Britton played the Earl of Gloucester.

 Personal life

-Britton and his first wife Ruth (née Hawkins), to whom he was married from 1948 until divorcing in 1961, had two children, scriptwriter Cherry Britton and TV presenter Fern Britton.
-Cherry was married to children's TV presenter Brian Cant.
-Fern was married to Phil Vickery until 2020.
+Britton and his first wife Ruth (née Hawkins), to whom he was married from 1948 to 1961, they had two children, scriptwriter Cherry Britton and TV presenter Fern Britton.

-In 1962, Britton married Danish sculptor and wartime Danish resistance Eva Castle Britton (née Skytte Birkfeldt).
+In 1962, Britton married Danish sculptor and wartime Danish resistance member Eva Castle Britton (née Skytte Birkfeldt).
 They had one son, actor Jasper Britton.

 Britton lived in Fiddington, Somerset, in his later years.
 He died in the London Borough of Hillingdon on 22 December 2019, at the age of 95.